cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

-## 2025-06-30: Logging & Observability Discussion (Upcoming)
+## 2025-06-30: Logging & Observability Discussion ~~(Upcoming)~~ **CANCELLED**

+This meeting is cancelled as the host is unwell.
+Meetings will resumse as normal from the 14th July.

+Previous text:

-In the upcoming session, the group plans to go over the research performed to this date.
-This includes the first preparation session and the previous session, where we hosted a discussion with Benji Barash, Co-Founder and CEO of Roboto.AI.
+*In the upcoming session, the group plans to go over the research performed to this date.
+This includes the first preparation session and the previous session, where we hosted a discussion with Benji Barash, Co-Founder and CEO of Roboto.AI.*

-This will be a quieter, more relaxed session, as some of the members are unable to attend.
+*This will be a quieter, more relaxed session, as some of the members are unable to attend.*

 ## 2025-06-16: Guest Expert Benji Barash from Roboto AI